 Jump to walk-in shower ideas

-Thankfully, another option exists that can take your bathroom from shabby to chic in the blink of an eye: the walk-in shower (sometimes called a doorless shower).
+If you’re like most homeowners, you have an old traditional tub-style shower.
+But if you’re going to remodel your bathroom, another option exists that can take your bathroom from shabby to chic in the blink of an eye: the walk-in shower (also called a doorless shower).

 The doorless or walk-in shower design has many benefits over the more traditional tub-shower combo.
 For one thing, there’s no easier access than simply walking right into the shower (which is also great for people with disabilities).